 New Coatesville Train Station

-After ten years of planning, this project broke ground in November and is slated for a three- to four-year construction timeline.
+After ten years of planning, this project broke ground in October of 2021 and is slated for completion in the Fall of 2025.
 The new station, located at Fourth Avenue and Fleetwood Street, will include new platforms and ADA accessibility.
-The Fourth Avenue underpass will close to vehicular traffic and become a pedestrian walkway connecting the east and west bound station access.
+The Fourth Avenue underpass has been permanently closed to vehicular traffic and will become a pedestrian walkway connecting the east and west bound station access.
 Learn more about the new Coatesville Train Station.

 Located at the northwest corner of First Avenue and Lincoln Highway, this critical real estate is Coatesville’s largest parcel at 26.3 acres.
 Owned by the Coatesville Redevelopment Authority, it is now under agreement with developers to construct a National Sports and Events Center with a Velodrome (indoor cycling track).
 The development team is currently working through due diligence, environmental, site work, financing, etc., and anticipates closing on the property later in 2023 and beginning construction summer 2024.
 Learn more about the National Sports and Events Center.

 Downtown Revitalization Activities

 In 2019, the 2nd Century Alliance was able to secure a six-year Neighborhood Partnership Program grant from the Pennsylvania Department of Community and Economic Development, which enables private sector donors to contribute to our organization in exchange for state corporate tax credits.
 Bob and Jennifer McNeil and Knox Equipment Rentals committed to funding our downtown revitalization strategy for six consecutive years.
 With these funds, we are able to implement a long-range strategy to improve Coatesville’s commercial district through façade improvement grants, business retention and attraction strategies, special events.
 Learn more about our downtown strategic plan and always stay up to date on downtown activities by following downtown Coatesville on Facebook and Instagram.

 Creating Strong Residential Neighborhoods